 Direct Effects.
-Approximately 27,450 cubic yards of material will be dredged over an area of approximately 2.2 acres, to an elevation of -12 feet in the connector channel and guest dock 8 areas and -14 feet MLLW in the North Marina approach dredge area.
-These elevations include a 2-foot overdredge allowance.
-Current bathymetry data (2019) indicates that depths range from -3.5 to -6 feet MLLW in the connector channel and guest dock 8 areas, and between -7 and -12 feet MLLW in the North Marina approach area.
-These areas serve an active marina and boat launch that are periodically dredged to maintain safe navigation and provide very little ecologically valuable shallow water habitat.
+Approximately 53,890 cubic yards of material will be dredged over an area of approximately 6.4 acres, all within the existing marina, to a design dredge depth of -12 feet MLLW with 2 feet of overdredge.
+Current bathymetry data indicate that depths range from -8 to -13 feet MLLW to most areas between -10 and -13 feet MLLW (Appendix A - Sheet 2).
+The area is an active marina periodically dredged to maintain navigational access and provides very little ecologically valuable shallow water habitat.
 All dredging will occur subtidally; no intertidal habitats will be dredged.

 Given that no natural intertidal habitats will be altered, and no natural shallow littoral habitats will be converted to deep water habitats, the potential effects on listed juvenile salmonids in the dredged area will be discountable and unmeasurable.
-It is also highly unlikely that rockfish, Pacific eulachon, or green sturgeon use the highly altered habitat in the action area; therefore no effects are anticipated to these species.
+It is also highly unlikely that rockfish, Pacific Eulachon, or Green Sturgeon use the highly altered habitat in the action area; therefore, no effects are anticipated to these species.

-Dredging will remove benthic and epibenthic assemblages from up to 2.2 acres of the dredge footprint.
+Dredging will remove benthic and epibenthic assemblages from up to 6.4 acres of the dredge footprint.
 This perturbation of the benthic community will be short term in duration because the community is expected to recover rapidly after dredging, based on the results of multiple studies in other areas (Ellis 2006, McCauley et al. 1977; Swartz et al. 1980; Albright and Borithilette 1981; Romberg et al. 1995; Wilson and Romberg 1996).
 For example, Romberg et al. (1995), studying a subtidal sand cap placed to isolate contaminated sediments in Elliott Bay, identified 139 species of invertebrates 5 months after placement of the cap.
 The benthic community reached its peak population and biomass approximately 2.5 years after placement of the cap, then decreased, while the number of species increased to 200 as long-lived species recruited to the population (Wilson and Romberg 1996).
 For these reasons it is anticipated that the impacts on the prey community from the proposed action, and any subsequent effects on ESA-listed fish, will be discountable.

 Mechanical dredging has very low likelihood to entrain or kill fish.
 Pressure waves created as the bucket descends will forewarn fish present within the area, allowing individuals time to avoid these mechanisms, and the waves will physically push smaller fish and invertebrates away from the bucket.
-In addition, during dredging, the clamshell jaws will be open during descent which should reduce the likelihood of entrapping or containing fish (NMFS 2003).
+In addition, during dredging, the clamshell jaws will be open during descent, which should reduce the likelihood of entrapping or containing fish (NMFS 2003).
 The USACE conducted extensive sampling within the Columbia River in 1985 through 1988 (Larson and Moehl 1990), and no juvenile salmon were entrained.
 McGraw and Armstrong (1988) examined fish entrainment rates during hydraulic dredging outside of peak migration times in Grays Harbor from 1978 to 1989 and found that one juvenile salmon was entrained.